 They do save space in the sense that you can turn them into the couch mode so they’ll take up less room when they’re not being slept on.

 What specifically should elderly people be looking for?

 Experts say somewhere between 20 and 23 inches.
 This should provide room for them to easily get in and out of bed and is in that sweet spot of not being too tall or being too short.
 But again, it’s all about finding the right accessibility height for the individual.
-You can also check out our favorite mattresses for seniors and the elderly for more information and bed choices.
+You can also check out our favorite mattresses for seniors for more information and bed choices.